Saturday, September 13, 2025

 In Matthew 5:11-12, Jesus said, ““Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of Me.
 Rejoice and be glad, because great is your reward in heaven, for in the same way they persecuted the prophets who were before you.”

-I wish that all of us who represent God had hearts and bones afire!
-That we could not restrain His Word from flowing from our lips!
+I wish that all of us who represent God had hearts and bones afire so that God’s Word would never cease to flow from our lips!

 “For I heard many mocking: ‘Fear on every side!’
 ‘Report,’ they say, ‘and we will report it!’
 All my acquaintances watched for my stumbling, saying, ‘Perhaps he can be induced; then we will prevail against him, and we will take our revenge on him.’”
 Jeremiah 20:10

 Jeremiah’s cheerleaders wanted him to fail.
 They wanted his credibility destroyed.
-The sooner his reputation was ruined, the sooner they could be rid of him.
+The sooner his reputation was ruined, the sooner they could silence him.

 Some religious and political leaders are like that.
 Satan has filled them with hatred for people who know Jesus and love Him.

-Once, I met a man in China who confessed to me that he had killed many Christians, but when I spoke to him he seemed remorseful so I told him about the thief on the cross in Luke 23:42 who asked the Lord to remember him when He came into His kingdom.
-The Messiah was like a piece of shredded meat at that point.
-He had been mocked, slapped, flogged, pierced and spit on.
-But God’s Spirit gave a revelation to that thief.
-The thief’s words to Jesus were a profession of faith.
-In Luke 23:43, Jesus said to him, “Truly, I say to you, today you will be with Me in Paradise.”
+Once, a man in China confessed to me that he had killed Christians.
+He was remorseful, so I told him about the thief on the cross.
+In Luke 23:42, a thief asked the Lord to remember him when Jesus came into His kingdom.
+Jesus received the criminal’s profession of faith in Him, and in Luke 23:43, Jesus said to him, “Truly, I say to you, today you will be with Me in Paradise.”

 When I think of persecution, I think of “P” for prayer, “P” for promise, and “P” for Praise.